 After the boat ride, we dined at Masia del Mar.

 Right on the ocean, you would imagine that the seafood would be great and it was.

 Perfectly fried sardines, sauteed squid, and a huge grilled fish for the table.
 Really delicious.

 Starkly different than the craggy landscape around Mt.
 Tiede, Anaga Country Park on the northwest of the island is a lush protected biosphere reserve.

 A trekker’s heaven, walking and running paths weave through thick laurel forests covering the mountains and valleys.
 Bring good shoes and a jacket.

 Restaurante Cruz del Carmen

 Parque Natural de Anaga, TF-12, 205, 38294 San Cristóbal de La Laguna, Santa Cruz de Tenerife, Spain

-Right by the main entrance museum and visitor’s center for the park this is a great place to try typical local fare.
-Stewed rabbit, baked pork loin with honey, local cheeses, salt boiled potatoes and a local must try once specialty called “Gofio” (a thick lump of toasted cereal grains).
+Right by the main entrance museum and visitor’s center for the park, this is a great place to try the typical local fare.
+Stewed rabbit, baked pork loin with honey, local cheeses, salt boiled potatoes and a local must-try once specialty called “Gofio” (a thick lump of toasted cereal grains).